stef-cruz/personal-docs/populate-test-db.md

 To be able to run specs in the container you need to populate or update the injury_profiler_test in case there are new tables in the schema.

-- To do that, connect to the medinah console:
+- To do that, connect to the medinah container:

 `docker exec -it kitman-lde-medinah /bin/bash`